pharmaverse/pharmaverseraw/README.md

 <!-- badges: end -->

-Raw data for domains in the pharmaverseraw package
+Raw data for domains in the `pharmaversesdtm` package

 -   [Purpose](#purpose)
 -   [Installation](#installation)